zilliztech/zdoc/versioned_docs/version-byoc/tutorials/resource-planning/cu-types-explained.md

 <Admonition type="info" icon="📘" title="Notes">

-The above metrics are based on tests considering only primary keys and vectors.
+<p>The above metrics are based on tests considering only primary keys and vectors.
 If your dataset has extra scalar fields (e.g., id, label, keywords), the actual capacity may deviate.
-It's prudent to conduct personal tests for a precise evaluation.
+It's prudent to conduct personal tests for a precise evaluation.</p>

 </Admonition>